-You can configure the NetScaler appliance to direct requests to a backup virtual server in the event that the primary load balancing virtual server is DOWN or unavailable.
+You can configure the Citrix ADC appliance to direct requests to a backup virtual server when the primary load balancing virtual server is DOWN or unavailable.
 The backup virtual server is a proxy and is transparent to the client.
 The appliance can also send a notification message to the client regarding the site outage.

 You can configure a backup load balancing virtual server when you create it, or you can change the optional parameters of an existing virtual server.
 You can also configure a backup virtual server for an existing backup virtual server, thus creating cascading backup virtual servers.
 The maximum depth of cascading backup virtual servers is 10.

 If you have multiple virtual servers that connect to two servers, you have a choice for what happens if the primary virtual server goes DOWN and then comes back up.
 The default behavior is for the primary virtual server to resume its role as primary.
-However, you may want to configure the backup virtual server to remain in control in the event that it takes over.
-For example, you may want to sync updates on the backup virtual server to the primary virtual server and then manually force the original primary server to resume its role.
-In this case, you can designate the backup virtual server to remain in control in the event that the primary virtual server goes DOWN and then comes back up.
+However, you can configure the backup virtual server to remain in control when it takes over.
+For example, you can sync the updates on the backup virtual server to the primary virtual server and then manually force the original primary server to resume its role.
+In this case, you can designate the backup virtual server to remain in control when the primary virtual server goes DOWN and then comes back up.